Table of contents

 Uchi Mata | CMAC-JUDO.com

 Make sure Uke’s feet are opened.
 Unbalance him forward and/or on the leg that will be swept.
-Turn around while keeping own feet close together and if you wish move arm that grabs Eri around his shoulders.
-Sweep Uke’s inner thigh and throw him over the hip at the side of the sweeping leg.
+Place your feet close together in front of him and turn around.
+If you wish, move your arm that grabs Uke’s Eri around his shoulders.
+Sweep Uke’s inner thigh and throw him over your hip.

 video